swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/trust-protocol-v2-0.md

 The verifier MUST NOT make any requests, or notify by any other means, the issuer about the individual verification.

-To process this flow the wallet needs an Protected Issuance Trust List Statement, the currently active Protected Issuance Trust List Statement SHOULD be fetched via Retrieving Protected Issuance Trust List Statements.
+To process this flow the verifier needs an Protected Issuance Trust List Statement, the currently active Protected Issuance Trust List Statement SHOULD be fetched via Retrieving Protected Issuance Trust List Statements.

 The verifier SHOULD mark the trust relationship to the issuer with the following trust marks if the necessary validations are done.